andrew-rosario/notanotherpullup-cli/README.md

   - I don't know if this is done on device, or it is already stored on the account.
   - That's why I am reverse engineering all of the PRs and milestones by hand lol and having those endpoints would honestly make my work too easy.

+### Preset Hevy Muscle Groups
+Since I am currently handling the muscle group table creation through for-loops, I am just compiling a list of all the muscle groups that Hevy supports.

+Since Hevy can add muscle groups at any time, I will continue using the for-loops, but for speed, I might just add these values in the schema specification.
+- Biceps
+- Abdominals
+- Cardio
+- Shoulders
+- Chest
+- Upper Back
+- Quadriceps
+- Glutes
+- Lower Back
+- Full Body
+- Forearms
+- Triceps
+- Calves
+- Lats
+- Abductors
+- Adductors
+  - To this day, I don't really get why they separated these two muscle groups (lol).
+And they are (IIRC) only used for the Hip Adductor and Abductor machines (even more lol).
+- Traps
+- Neck
+- Other
 ### Hevy Workout JSON Format

 - Workout ID